Chicago Cubs concerned about possible COVID-19 outbreak - WTMJ

 MILWAUKEE (AP) — The Chicago Cubs are concerned about a possible COVID-19 outbreak after two coaches tested positive for the virus and three relievers were placed on the COVID-19-related injured list.

-The team announced the positive test for bullpen coach Chris Young on Monday, with first base coach Craig Driver already away from the team following his positive test.
+The team announced the positive test for bullpen coach Chris Young before its series opener at Milwaukee.
+First base coach Craig Driver already was away from the team following his positive test.

-Relievers Brandon Workman, Jason Adam and Dan Winkler were placed on the COVID-19-related injured list.
+Relievers Brandon Workman, Jason Adam and Dan Winkler were placed on the COVID-19-related injured list on Monday.
 There was no word on whether their designation was the result of a positive test or contact tracing.

-Despite the issues, manager David Ross said Monday night’s series opener at Milwaukee isn’t in jeopardy of being postponed.

-“Everyone has tested today that is here and is negative,” he said.

 “I think that once you get a positive and what we got with Craig, it’s just on your radar for a while,” he said.
 “There’s always that underlying ‘How big is this?’
 There’s concern, for sure.”